Skip to main content

 2. Find Alumni with Your Interests

-Did you know that the Alumni Directory with 240,000 alums is the only verified online listing of Stanford alumni and is available to students too?
-Set up your profile to start connecting with alumni who are in your field or where you want to be.
+The Alumni Directory is the verified online listing of 248,000 Stanford alumni.
+Set up your profile to be a part of the global Stanford community.
 You control what info you display, and with these tips for cold contacting, you’ll be set up to reach out.

 3. Choose From Hundreds of Alumni Groups